 Psoriasis is a common chronic inflammatory skin disorder affecting individuals with an underlying genetic predisposition.
-The disease manifests following exposure to various triggers (e.g., infection, medication).
-The typical lesions are sharply demarcated, erythematous, scaly, pruritic plaques, which occur most often on the extensor surfaces of the knees and elbows, but may also affect the scalp and back.
-Other common clinical findings include involvement of the nails (e.g., pitting or discoloration) or joints, which generally manifests with arthritis of the fingers and lower spine.
-As psoriasis presents with several subtypes, the size, location, and severity of the lesions vary.
-The diagnosis is based primarily on clinical findings, but may also be confirmed with tests (e.g., Auspitz sign) or biopsy.
-Mild psoriasis is treated with topical agents such as steroids, whereas moderate to severe disease requires systemic therapy (e.g., PUVA, biologics).
+Triggering events (e.g., infection, medication) can lead to disease manifestation.
+Psoriasis typically manifests as sharply demarcated, erythematous, scaly, pruritic plaques, most commonly occurring on the scalp, presacral region, and extensor surfaces of the knees and elbows; however, any area of the skin may be affected.
+Other common clinical findings include arthritis, generally affecting the fingers and lower spine, and nail involvement (e.g., pitting, discoloration).
+The size, location, and severity of psoriasis lesions vary depending on the subtype.
+The diagnosis is primarily clinical, based on the patient's symptoms, history, and the presence of any specific signs (e.g., the Auspitz sign); a biopsy is rarely indicated.
+Mild psoriasis can be treated with topical agents such as corticosteroids, whereas moderate to severe disease requires systemic therapy (e.g., phototherapy, biologic agents).

-- Prevalence: ∼ 2% of the white population
+- Prevalence: ∼ 2% of the US population

 Epidemiological data refers to the US, unless otherwise specified.